nancologist/blog-be/README.md

 13. UPDATE: AS IT REDUCE THE DEVELOPMENT SPEED, I HAVE CHANGED THE WHOLE BACKEND CODE TO NORMAL NODEJS (JAVASCRIPT), BUT IF YOU NEED YOU CAN USE ABOVE STEPS TO HAVE NODEJS + EXPRESSJS + TS

 14. `npm install @aws-sdk/client-s3`
-15. `npm install --save-dev dotenv`
+15. `npm install --save-dev dotenv` (Put it in the NPM RUN script and NOT on the code otherwise Heroku yells that the dependency is not found as it is a Dev dep package!)
-16. `npm i oracledb` Orcale SODA
+16. ~~`npm i oracledb` Orcale SODA~~

+17. UPDATE: I will go back to TS for some parts... (because it can help and save time!!)

 ## Run
 1. ~~`tsc --watch`~~